 We take pride in handling such projects, where we start with a deep analysis of business requirements, and then make knowledgeable recommendations regarding the technical scope and development methodologies.
 We are not just developers, We are your partners.

-- They are real people with time and skills to discuss your business plan & marketing strategy over a coffee.
-Sometimes they might even pay for a coffee :)
+They are real people with time and skills to discuss your business plan & marketing strategy.

-- They are not afraid to recommend better ways of doing things, which sometimes might change your initial plans for the app (what we refer to as a pivot).
+They are not afraid to recommend better ways of doing things, which sometimes might change your initial plans for the app (what we refer to as a pivot).

-- Your partner can provide suggestions for features to be added/removed from the Beta Version of the app based on your budget.
+Your partner can provide suggestions for features to be added/removed from the Beta Version of the app based on your budget and goals.

 Please drop a line to email@example.com and let us be your partners.